An invariant of link cobordisms from symplectic Khovanov homology: A non-standard splitting of the relative invariant

 \section{A non-standard splitting of the relative invariant}

-In Lemma~\ref{lemma:fibreproduct}, I showed that the relative invariant of a fibre product splits as a product of the relative invariants of the factors.
-In this section I do the same for certain \emph{twisted} products.
-These calculations are necessary in the setting of symplectic Khovanov homology to describe maps corresponding to particular presentations of trivial cobordisms (cf. stabilisation and destabilisation maps of Section~\ref{section:stab}).
+In this section, we study the relative invariant on a particular family of \emph{twisted} products.
+These calculations are necessary in the setting of symplectic Khovanov homology to describe maps corresponding to presentations of trivial cobordisms (cf. stabilisation and destabilisation maps of Section~\ref{section:stab}).

-The twisted products dealt with in this section are very simple cases of symplectic associated bundles.
-For similar, but more general details see the description of symplectic and holomorphic associated bundles at the end of Section~4.3 of \cite{seidelsmith:khsymp}.